 The Careers I Will Pursue

-Coming back to Malcom Gladwell's 10,000-hour rule of success, I tend to believe in that figure even though I am yet to understand how Gladwell came up with it.
-Ask anyone who has genuinely succeeded in any career and they will confide in you that they spent a considerable amount of time honing their skills.
-You can't start playing soccer at the age of 21 and expect to play in a FIFA World Cup.
-That's next to impossibility as Chinua Achebe would put it.
-All renowned soccer players start playing the game in their childhood years.
+Coming back to Malcom Gladwell's 10,000-hour rule of success, I tend to believe in that figure even though I am yet to understand how he came up with it.
+Ask anyone who has genuinely succeeded in any career and they will tell you how they spent a considerable amount of time honing their skills.

-Actually, in addition to the two reasons I pointed out in my previous story on this blog on why I gave up on my ambition of venturing into politics, Malcolm Gladwell's 10,000 hour-rule is another reason that led me to arrive at the decision because I have never had any experience in politics ever since I was a boy.
-Not even when I was in school.
+Actually, in addition to the two reasons I pointed out in my previous story on this blog on why I gave up venturing into politics, not meeting the Malcolm Gladwell's 10,000 hour-rule required to succeed in politics is why I have concluded I wasn't hardwired to be a politician.
+I didn't even hold any leadership position during my schooling years.

-After reflecting on my life so far, I have figured out the areas I have spent considerable amount of time working on.
-They are farming, music, public speaking and writing.
+After reflecting on my life so far, I have figured out the talents I have spent considerable amount of time working on.
+They are music, public speaking and writing.

-Then at the age of nine, I began learning to play the piano under the tutelage of a brilliant and dedicated seminarian named Br.
+I began learning to play the piano in 1997 when I was nine under the tutelage of a brilliant and dedicated seminarian named Br.
 Peter Assenga.
-I continued honing my skills on the piano at Starehe Boys' Centre where I had my high school and college education.
-It is at Starehe where I developed the confidence of playing the instrument before an audience.
+During my years Starehe Boys' Centre where I had my high school and college education, I continued honing my skills on the piano and developed confidence of playing the instrument before an audience.

 As a boy, I also took an interest in public speaking.
 When I was ten, I loved to mentally rehearse narrating a story I had heard on TV.
 I eventually narrated the story at school on one afternoon to, well, not a real audience but columns of unoccupied desks in a classroom.
 But I still enjoyed the experience.